Toyota C-HR Review & Prices

 Reliability and problems

 On top of this, Toyota offers the best warranty of any car manufacturer in the UK.
-All cars come with the standard three-year warranty, but this can be extended by 12 months and 100,000 miles annually up to a total of 10 years or 100,000 miles simply by performing an annual service.
+All cars come with the standard three-year warranty, but this can be extended by 12 months and 10,000 miles annually up to a total of 10 years or 100,000 miles simply by performing an annual service at a Toyota retailer.
 This comfortably beats even the likes of Kia (seven years) and Hyundai (five years).

 Toyota C-HR FAQs